ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 ```
 {: .codeblock}

 These commands output a PostgreSQL logical sequence number (`lsn`).
 If the two `lsn` match, the replica is caught up and synced to the Compose deployment.
-If the two `lsn` do not match, the replica still has to catch up.
+If the two `lsn` do not match, the replica still must catch up.
 If you want to compare how far apart they are, you can run the following command on either member
 ```
 SELECT pg_size_pretty(pg_xlog_location_diff('<Output_from_Compose>','<Output_from_replica>'));
 ```
 {: .codeblock}

 The goal is to make sure that replication catches up after the initial subscription (which might take a while), but after that you want to check that replication is close to up-to-date.
 When the replication is in sync or close to synced, you can shut down your applications that are writing to the Compose database.
-Perform a last check to ensure that the replica is completely caught up and all your data is migrated over.
+Perform a last check to ensure that the replica is caught up and all your data is migrated over.

 ### Things to note on Compose
 During the migration, the Compose deployment might scale.
 While the replica is subscribed to the deployment, transaction logs on the Compose deployment are kept to catch the replica up later.
 The extra logs might cause the Compose deployment to grow and scale.
 As the replication catches up, you might be able to scale the deployment back down.

 ### Things to note on the Replica
-If you use the [Logging Integration](/docs/databases-for-postgresql?topic=cloud-databases-logging) to view logs on your {{site.data.keyword.databases-for-postgresql}} replica, you may see logs that contain
+If you use the [Logging Integration](/docs/databases-for-postgresql?topic=cloud-databases-logging) to view logs on your {{site.data.keyword.databases-for-postgresql}} replica, you might see logs that contain
 ```
 2019-11-13 22:02:00 UTC [1207]: [1-1] user=ibm,db=postgres,client=127.0.0.1 ERROR:  could not get commit timestamp data
 2019-11-13 22:02:00 UTC [1207]: [2-1] user=ibm,db=postgres,client=127.0.0.1 HINT:  Make sure the configuration parameter "track_commit_timestamp" is set on the primary server.